Javascript is not enabled.

 Search for writer jobs

-While there are a wide range of opportunities available for this sort of work, the areas with the most demand are technical writing and science.
+While a wide range of opportunities are available for this sort of work, the areas with the most demand are technical writing and science.
 You don’t need to have personal expertise on the subjects you might be covering, but you will need to be comfortable talking with researchers, designers and others to make sure you are explaining things properly as you write manuals, brochures and other key documents.

 Editor’s Note: This article originally was published on May 4, 2022.
 It has been updated with more recent information about job postings and wages.
 Previously available job openings also have been removed.